Holographic Schwinger effect and electric instability with anisotropy: Involving the flavor brane

 where $a,b$ runs over the flavor brane, $T_{\mathrm{D7}}$ is the tension of the D7-brane, $g_{ab}$ refers to the induced metric and $F_{ab}$ is the gauge field strength on the flavor brane.
 By picking up the black brane background (\ref{eq:2}), we can obtain the induced metric on the flavor D7-brane as,

 When the bubble background (\ref{eq:5}) is imposed, the induced metric on the flavor D7-brane becomes,

 In addition, we need to turn on the external electric fields to evaluate electric features in dual theory as \cite{key-23,key-24,key-25,key-26}.
-Due to the anisotropy in the background geometry, we set the nonzero components of the gauge field strength as $F_{01}=E_{\parallel},F_{0u},F_{1u}$ for the case that the electric field is parallel to the $N_{\mathrm{D7}}$ D7-branes.
+Due to the anisotropy in the background geometry, we set the nonzero components of the gauge field strength as $F_{01}=E_{\parallel},F_{0u},F_{1u}$ for the case that the electric field is parallel to the $N_{\mathrm{D7}}$ D7-branes in both backgrounds.
 For the case that the electric field is perpendicular to the $N_{\mathrm{D7}}$ D7-branes, we turn on the components of the gauge field strength as $F_{03}=E_{\perp},F_{0u},F_{3u}$ in the black brane background.
-Notice that in the perpendicular case, the nonzero components of the gauge field strength should be $F_{02}=E_{\perp},F_{0u},F_{2u}$ in the bubble background since the anisotropy is exhibited by $g_{yy}$ of the metric in the bubble background.
-Note that we use $E_{\parallel,\perp}$ to refer to the homogeneous external electric field.
-Keeping these in hand, the effective action (\ref{eq:39}) could be written as, in the black brane background,
+Notice that in the perpendicular case, the nonzero components of the gauge field strength should be $F_{02}=E_{\perp},F_{0u},F_{2u}$ in the bubble background since the anisotropy is exhibited by $g_{yy}$ of the metric.
+Here we use $E_{\parallel,\perp}$ to refer to the homogeneous external electric field.
+Keeping these in hand, the effective action (\ref{eq:42}) could be written as, in the black brane background,

 where,